esa/pagmo2/doc/sphinx/docs/cpp/topology.rst

    See the documentation of the corresponding member functions in this class for details on how the optional member functions in the UDT are used by :cpp:class:`~pagmo::topology`.

-   TODO FIXME Topologies are often used in asynchronous operations involving migration in archipelagos. pagmo guarantees that only a single thread at a time is interacting with any topology, so there is no need to protect UDTs against concurrent access.
-Topologies however are **required** to offer at least the basic thread safety guarantee, in order to make it possible to use different topologies from different threads.
+   Topologies are used in asynchronous operations involving migration in archipelagos, and thus they need to provide a certain degree of thread safety.
+Specifically, the :cpp:func:`~pagmo::topology::get_connections()` member function might be invoked concurrently with any other member function.
+It is up to the authors of user-defined topologies to ensure that this safety requirement is satisfied.

    .. warning::